 LAUREN BARATZ-LOGSTED

-Connecticut-based Lauren Baratz-Logsted is the author of seven books, including The Thin Pink Line and How Nancy Drew Saved My Life.
-She edited the This is Chick-Lit anthology (2006), a collection of stories from 18 authors in response to the critical This is Not Chick Lit book.
+Lauren Baratz-Logsted's latest chick lit release is Baby Needs a New Pair of Shoes.
+She also edited the This is Chick-Lit anthology (2006), a collection of stories from 18 authors in response to the critical This is Not Chick Lit book.
 Before being published in 2003, she worked as a bookseller, reviewer and editor.
-Lauren has five more books out in 2008.

-It's funny but even before people started calling it chick lit, there were always books characterized by an edgy/humorous voice and primarily written about contemporary women facing contemporary problems.
+It's funny but even before people started calling it ' lit,' there were always books characterized by an edgy/humorous voice and primarily written about contemporary women facing contemporary problems.
 So the first I fell in love with was Susan Isaacs' Compromising Positions all the way back in 1978.

 Emily Giffin's Something Borrowed.
 I love it that she takes a character doing an unsympathetic thing and yet shifts the mirrors in such a way that you do sympathize with her.